Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 ## 13.8.0 - 12 Jun 2023

-Platform Management 13.8.0 is a minor release which includes several new features, one improvement, several changed behaviors, and several fixed issues.
+Platform Management 13.8.0 is a minor release which includes three new features, one improvement, three changed behaviors, and five fixed issues.

 __New features__